aivanova5/design/docs/auction.md

 | valid_at | real | The timeat which this record goes into effect

 ## Dispatch

+The `dispatch` table collects all the market clearing results for each bid.

 | Name | Type | Description
 | ---- | ---- | -----------